kylevice/homebridge-DCH-S162/README.md

 ## Configuration Parameters
 name: The name Homekit will give to your switch (you can change this later in Home app).

-ipAddress: The IP Address of your Siren.
+ipAddress: The IP Address of your Water sensor.

 pin: 6 digit pin of your Siren, you can find it on the card included with it.

-sound: The sound the sren will play upon turning it on, you may select one from the following list:

-1 = Emergency

-2 = Fire

-3 = Ambulance

-4 = Police

-5 = Door Chime

-6 = Beep

 volume: Value from 1 to 100 determining the volume the siren should play at.

-duration: Time in seconds the siren should play the sound (use 88888 for infinite).

-updateInterval: Time in milliseconds the program will poll for siren status.
+updateInterval: Time in milliseconds the program will poll for water sensor status.